 When we were in the lockdown phase earlier this year, my kind friend Brandie surprised me with an air fryer.
 I really like it.
 The kids’ chicken tenders are no longer soggy.
 Our sweet potato fries are crispy.
 I bought this air fryer cookbook.
 It’s great.
 My favorite recipe is the broccoli au gratin.

 I lost a key fob to my car or Emmett hid it somewhere.
-Either way, it’s missing.
+Either way, it’s missing and the replacement fob costs over $100.
 I only have one key fob left, so I invested in a Tile.
 Attach the Tile to your keys, download the app, do the setup, and you’re ready to go.
 To find your keys, open the app, hit the “find” button, and the Tile attached to your keys will ring.
 Fingers crossed the other fob shows up so I can slap the other Tile on it.
 They also make Tile stickers for remotes and a Tile for your wallet.

 13. Moisture, Light, pH Meter

 A moisture, light, and pH meter is a houseplant must have.
 I really only use it for the moisture meter aspect.
 Stick the meter 2″ into the soil.
 If the top 2″ of soil is dry, it’s time to water.
 I water most of my plants when they’re at the 3-4 mark.
 Make sure you don’t measure in one spot, I usually stick the meter in three different spots in the soil.
 Seriously, if you’re struggling with your houseplants, buy this meter.